Amazing College Essays

 If you want to genuinely support your child’s process in expressing their best self to admissions officers, I want to help you make it happen.

 I can work only with a limited number of families each year, and each year I have more inquiries than spaces available.
+You are welcome to email us to get on our early notification list for an upcoming year to be the first to receive the application materials.

 The ACE program for 2014 is closed for the season.